Steffy-Albert/goodreads_bbe_dataset/README.md

 # Goodreads Best Books Ever dataset

-This Python project was created to retrieve data from the Best Books Ever list on Goodreads.com using Python + Selenium as part of a academic work.

 The dataset folder contains the BBE_dataset published under CC BY-NC 4.0 and can be referenced as follows:

 Lorena Casanova Lozano, & Sergio Costa Planells.
 (2020).
 Best Books Ever Dataset (Version 1.0.0) [Data set].
 Zenodo. http://doi.org/10.5281/zenodo.4265096

-**Group members:**
-* Lorena Casanova Lozano
-* Sergio Costa Planells

-## Introduction

-The dataset has been collected in the framework of Practice 1 of subject Tipology and Data Life Cycle of the Master's Degree in Data Science of the Universitat Oberta de Catalunya (UOC).

-This repository includes the developed tools needed to extract book information from any list on GoodReads.com.
-Documentation and usage examples are provided as well.

 ## Contents
 */src/* --> Directory containing the source code used to generate the BBE dataset.